 UNT System Administration staff on campus must follow the following social distancing practices:

-- Stay at least six feet from other people at all times (Remember, an eagle’s wingspan is roughly six feet.).
+- Stay at least 6 feet from other people at all times (remember, an eagle’s wingspan is roughly 6 feet.).

 - Continue to conduct meetings virtually whenever possible.